ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 ---
-title: Sending messages between L1 and L2
+title: Sending data between L1 and L2
 lang: en-US
 ---

 # {{ $frontmatter.title }}

 Apps on Optimism can be made to interact with apps on Ethereum via a process called "bridging".
-In a nutshell, **contracts on Optimism can send messages to contracts on Ethereum, and vice versa**.
+In a nutshell, **contracts on Optimism can trigger contracts functions on Ethereum, and vice versa**.
 With just a little bit of elbow grease, you too can create contracts that bridge the gap between Layer 1 and Layer 2!

 ## Understanding contract calls